 import ipdb; ipdb.pm()

-This doesn’t work in ipython, which has some other fancy interaction loop going on.
+This doesn’t work in jupyter, which has some other fancy interaction loop going on.

 Here’s one manual way to drop into the debugger from code, noticed by Christoph Martin